 Tour through south Wairarapa all the way to the Cape Palliser coast with the rural postman.
 The mail run takes you through south Wairarapa towns, past seal colonies, the castle, spectacular coast line all the way to the Cape Palliser lighthouse.

 The Putangirua Pinnacles are some of the most amazing rock formations you’ll ever see.
 Allow at least two hours return and take food and water.
-This is one of the most incredible walks in Wairarapa.
+One of the most incredible walks in the Wairarapa.

 The Tararua Range provides Wellington, Wairarapa, Horowhenua and Manawatu with an outstanding variety of tramping, hunting and walking opportunities in a wild, natural landscape.